Vurg: History

-Ottoman notebooks of the 17th century testify that their then inhabitants bore characteristic Albanian names, such as: Lekë (Alexander), Gjon (John), Gjin (a typical Albanian variant of the name John), Gjergj(George) etc. This proves that the majority of today's Greek-speaking inhabitants of those villages are descended from those who came or were brought there as farmers from the southernmost Greek-speaking villages there from the end of the 18th century and the beginning of the 19th century.
-This can also be witnessed in the toponymy of some of the villages such as Vrion, Kasemallajbej, Ymerefend, Memushbej etc.
+Ottoman notebooks of the 17th century testify that their then inhabitants bore characteristic Albanian names, such as: Lekë, Gjon (John), Gjin (a typical Albanian variant of the name John), Gjergj (George) etc. Based on such historical indications and onomatology Demiraj expresses reservations about the possibility of an early Greek presence and claims that the majority of today's local Greek-speaking inhabitants are descended from those who came or were employed as farmers from the southernmost Greek-speaking villages there from the end of the 18th to the beginning of the 19th century.
+This can also be witnessed in the toponymy of some of the villages such as Vrion, Kasemallajbej, Ymerefend, Memushbej etc. Nevertheless Demiraj expresses the need for further research on the issue.
+Spyrou and Kyriazis note the main basic disadvantage in Demiraj's research is his unawareness of the Greek research conducted on the issue.